liammtech/winner-vecta-api-practice/docs/DEVLOG.md

+### 15/10/2024
+#### Status: Mapping data flows
+- The process for getting all data required into Vecta will need a few more stages than originally thought
+- Housing Winner's and Vecta's project no.'s in their counterparts is quite tricky.
+There's an externalUniqueId field in Winner, which in the spec is listed as having the expressed purpose of housing a third party reference, so this is okay.
+Did a PUT to this without any issue.
+- Vecta's portal shows an updateable field, that's clearly been designated/configured for a custom Flex reference (Flex project no.).
+However, I can't find it anywhere in the API.
+This is after assigning one to a project within the portal and doing a call; looked through the specs for the user-defined endpoints, and tried a few different things, still no luck.
+The spec description on these isn't very clear, and it seems from the "Get all" endpoint that there is nothing configured in there anyway.
+I will probably need to speak to Vecta/Kerridge support about this, and get some advice (or see if they have to switch anything on at their end)

 ### 14/10/2024
 #### Status: Skeleton Winner Projects can now automatically transfer to Vecta
 - Resolved issue surrounding Winner Projects GET calls; request header for API key needs to be lower case ("x-api-key" rather than "X-API-KEY")